How to Switch From Squarespace 7.0 to 7.1?

 Will switching to 7.1 hurt my SEO?

 Not if you keep the same domain and URL structure.
 Set up 301 redirects for any changed URLs.
-Expect minor ranking fluctuations for 2-4 weeks.
+Expect minor ranking fluctuations for 2-4 weeks as Google recrawls.
 Changing to a new domain during migration will cause a significant, months-long ranking drop.

 Will my Custom CSS work on 7.1?

-Likely not.
+Likely not directly.
 Squarespace 7.0 and 7.1 use different CSS class structures.
 You will need to rewrite your Custom CSS using 7.1's class names and selectors.
 The styling logic may transfer, but the specific code needs updating.
+Use browser inspector tools to find the correct class names.

 How do I check if I am on 7.0 or 7.1?

 In your Squarespace dashboard, go to Help > About.
 It displays your version number.
-Alternatively, if you see a Design > Template option, you are on 7.0.
+Alternatively, if you see Design > Template, you are on 7.0.
 If you see section-based editing without template switching, you are on 7.1.

 What features are available on 7.1 that are not on 7.0?